 I am interested in how the pots record the passage of the flame through the kiln to give a range of decorative effects through flashing and fly-ash deposits.
 Experimentation with the clay body, the way in which the pots are stacked in the kiln and the firing schedule is ongoing.
 I also use various ash and shino glazes.

 Pots are always available from my own showroom which is open by arrangement and currently also from

 For up to date information about courses offered, events and exhibitions please see my website.

-I have wide experience of teaching practical skills and regularly run intensive throwing courses.
-One to one tuition by arrangement.
+I have wide experience of teaching practical skills and run intensive throwing courses and one to one tuition by arrangement.

-He moved to his present workshop in Dunbar, near Edinburgh in Scotland in 1990.
-He constructed a two chamber, wood-fired climbing kiln in 2004 but now uses a large ‘Anagama’ style kiln completed in 2011.
+I moved to Dunbar, near Edinburgh in Scotland in 1990, initially firing in a small gas kiln.
+I constructed a two chamber, wood-fired climbing kiln in 2004 but now use a large ‘Anagama’ style kiln completed in 2011.

 2008 Potfest in the Park

 2007 Feat of Clay, Strathearn Gallery, Crieff

 2005/6 Pots in the Woods, kiln opening events